ExoticFanta/Java_Servlets/README.md

 5. Deploy and Run the project

 **Project CRUDServlets**\
-Simple Create Read Update and Save service that lets you see a list of employees in a company together with CRUTIAL day to day details like their email and country of residence.
+Simple Create Read Update and Save service that lets you store a list of employees in a company together with CRUTIAL day to day details like their email and country of residence.